Drony SIT Pilsen

 An equally important function is the creation of custom polygons, where the processor can mark additional areas of interest.
 The application will then calculate the areas of these polygons and allow them to be deleted, changed in colour or named.
 If necessary, it is also possible to switch between area units.
 However, the units can only be switched within the whole project to prevent possible mistakes on the user’s side.
 It is also possible to switch between the base map and the aerial map.

-Another important feature for fire progress processing is the possibility of inserting graphic markers and editing them.
-Thanks to them, the deployment of units and equipment at a specific point in time can be marked.
-This then assists in the evaluation of the fire progress and the processing of the resulting report.
+Another important element for fire progress processing is the possibility of inserting graphic markers and editing them, drawing hose lines or adding labels to the map.
+Thanks to them, it is possible to mark the deployment of units and equipment at a specific moment in time.
+This then assists in evaluating the progress of the fire and processing the resulting report.

 Drones in use